Tallinn old-growth forest trail - an educational trail to introduce woodland key habitats in Estonia

 Objective

-The main goal of the project is to raise public awareness of the value of old-growth forests and woodland key habitats.
-The project envisages that by 2029, 30 % of Tallinn’s population will have visited the educational trail that will be built during the project.
+The main goal of the project was to raise public awareness about the value of old-growth forests and Woodland Key Habitats.
+Our goal is that by 2029, 30 % of Tallinn’s population will have visited the educational trail built during the project, which is the first trail of its kind in the whole of Estonia.

 Approach

-The project aims to achieve its goals by:
+The project achieved to meet its goals by:

-- Developing a suitable trail concept - minimal physical intervention on the site, most of the information will be provided virtually.
+- Finding a suitable solution for the trail - minimal physical intervention on the site, most of the information provided virtually;

-- Promoting the trail, including organising a public discussion.
+- Promoting the trail, including arranging a public discussion;

-- Making long-term arrangements for the maintenance and further promotion of the trail.
+- Making long-term arrangements for maintenance and further promotion of the trail.

 Nearest city: Tallinn